billtron/pycsep_manuscript/paper.md

 failt to reject the hypothesis that `pyCSEP` and @Zechar2013a are different from a more formal t-test.
 From this, we conclude `pyCSEP` sufficiently reproduces the results from @Zechar2013a.
-One likely cause of the differences comes from a custom implementation of a pseudo-random number generator used in the testing centers. `pyCSEP` uses random number generators provided by `numpy` and `scipy`.
-The N-test is deterministic (no random trials) so it can act as a baseline to assess other causes of error.
+One likely cause of the differences comes from a custom implementation of a pseudo-random number generator used in the testing centers. `pyCSEP` uses random number generators provided by `numpy`.
+The N-test is deterministic (no random trials) so it can be used to quantify other causes of error, such as rounding and machine precision.

 # Acknowledgements